shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 ### __The Newsvendor Model with Barter Exchange: Demand uncertainty__

+W ~ N(uw , σW) -> The barter supply is characterized by wQ0, w is random with mean uw and variance of σw. g(w) is the probability density function of w.

+We present the retailer’s profits for the following two cases, namely the barter supply is lower than the barter demand (0 ≤ w ≤ 1) and supply is higher than the barter demand (w > 1).

 __Case 1.__: 0 ≤ w ≤ 1

 (1)When Q ≤ x, i.e., the retailer’s order quantity Q is less than the customer demand x, the retailer pays the shortage penalty costs for the unsatisfied demand,